[Avg. reading time: 21 minutes]

 The WITH clause in Neo4j serves multiple purposes.
 It allows you to chain parts of a query, pass results between stages, perform filtering and aggregation, and ensure that certain operations (like pagination or filtering) are done after aggregation.

 Using WITH, you pass intermediate results from one stage to the next.
+Its like a pipeline manager.

 Example

-match(t) detach delete t
+match(t) detach delete t;

 CREATE (p1:Person {name: "Rachel"})